-Greeted brings visitor requests, approvals, policy enforcement, identity management, and the lobby kiosk into one connected experience.
+Greeted brings visitor requests, approvals, host alerts, QR invites, delivery handling, policy enforcement, identity management, and the lobby kiosk into one connected experience.

 What you're looking at